notmuch/notmuch/doc/notmuch-emacs.rst

 Each notmuch buffer supporting tagging operations (i.e buffers in :any:`notmuch-show`, :any:`notmuch-search`, :any:`notmuch-tree`, and
 :any:`notmuch-unthreaded` mode) keeps a local stack of tagging operations.
-These can be undone via :emacscmd:`notmuch-tag-undo`.
+These can be undone via :any:`notmuch-tag-undo`.
 By default this is bound to the usual Emacs keys for undo.

+.. el:define-key::  C-_
+   C-/
+   C-x u
-.. emacscmd:: notmuch-tag-undo
+   M-x notmuch-tag-undo

    |docstring::notmuch-tag-undo|

 Buffer navigation
 =================

-.. emacscmd:: notmuch-cycle-notmuch-buffers
+.. el:define-key:: M-x notmuch-cycle-notmuch-buffers

    |docstring::notmuch-cycle-notmuch-buffers|